Say's law: Keynesian critique

+Marxist critique

 For the Marxian critique, which is more fundamental, one must start at Marx's initial distinction between use value and exchange value—use value being the use somebody has for a commodity, and exchange value being what an item is traded for on a market.
 In Marx's theory, there is a gap between the creation of surplus value in production and the realization of that surplus value via a sale.
 To realize a sale, a commodity must have a use value for someone, so that they purchase the commodity and complete the cycle M–C–M'.
 Capitalism, which is interested in value (money as wealth), must create use value.
 The capitalist has no control over whether or not the value contained in the product is realized through the market mechanism.
 This gap between production and realization creates the possibility for capitalist crisis, but only if the value of any item is realised through the difference between its cost and final price.
 As the realization of capital is only possible through a market, Marx criticized other economists, such as David Ricardo, who argued that capital is realized via production.
 Thus, in Marx's theory, there can be general overproductive crises within capitalism.

 Given these concepts and their implications, Say's law does not hold in the Marxian framework.
 Moreover, the theoretical core of the Marxian framework contrasts with that of the neoclassical and Austrian traditions.
 Conceptually, the distinction between Keynes and Marx is that for Keynes the theory is but a special case of his general theory, whereas for Marx it never existed at all.